Huegoxaga/notes/java/android.md

 - Linux OS defines the basic file system, I/O, and low level hardware interface for mobile devices and Android provides the user interface or service level access
 - Android Studio is the IDE for Android App Development
 - Android SDK is provided by various versions of SKD platforms.
 Each marjor platform version has a name.
 E.g. `Android 10.9` is called `Q`.
-- Each SDK platform version is associated with an API level, API level is used to determined the apps compatibility.
+- Each SDK platform version is associated with an API level, API level is used to determined the apps compatibility
+  - Forward compatibility or upward compatibility is guaranteed (lower level app works on all newer API level platform

 ## Setup